-The maps and diagrams show discharge statistics from 2018 for nitrogen, phosphorus and biochemical oxygenconsuming material from wastewater treatment plants to the larger seas.
+The maps show discharge statistics from 2020 for nitrogen, phosphorus and biochemical oxygen-consuming material from wastewater treatment plants to the larger seas.
 Emissions of nitrogen and phosphorus are greatest for the Baltic Proper.
-Source: Swedish Environmental Protection Agency and SCB (2020).
+Source: Swedish Environmental Protection Agency and SCB (2022).

-Knowledge of small on-site wastewater systems is increasing
+The amount of small on-site wastewater systems with only sludge separation is decreasing

-Almost a million households in Sweden have no access to municipal wastewater treatment facilities, relying instead on small on-site wastewater treatment systems, either for one or more households.
-Roughly 700,000 of households with no municipal wastewater treatment facilities have water closets, of which at least 26 per cent merely use some form of sludge separation as a treatment method (SMED, report 6 2018) and therefore fail to meet legal requirements.
-Furthermore, around a quarter of a million households are not connected to the municipal water or sewage systems, but of these around 90 per cent are holiday cottages that are not used regularly (Statistics Sweden, 2018).
+Small on-site wastewater systems are defined as wastewater treatment receiving wastewater from households for 1-200 pe.
+Operators for these systems can be private persons as well as municipalities.
+There are roughly 900,000 households in Sweden with small on-site wastewater systems.
+Water closets are connected to about 84 % of them, of which around one fifth (namely 147 000 households) merely use some form of sludge separation as a treatment method (SMED, 2021) and therefore fail to meet legal requirements.
 An inadequate treatment of wastewater means a risk of transmitting bacterial and viral diseases if a contamination of drinking water and bathing sites occurs.
 This also contributes to the eutrophication of our waters.
 The responsibility falls on the property owner when it comes to the function and service of on-site wastewater treatment plants.

-The Swedish Agency for Marine and Water Management (SwAM) is the supervisory guidance authority for small-scale wastewater systems up to 200 population equivalents and advises on environmental and public health requirements that municipalities should be implementing.
+The Swedish Agency for Marine and Water Management (SwAM) is the national supervisory guidance authority for small-scale wastewater systems up to 200 population equivalents and advises on environmental and public health requirements that municipalities should be implementing.
 Swedish municipalities are both inspection and licensing authorities for small-scale wastewater facilities.

-Many municipalities are still lacking comprehensive information on the number of small wastewater facilities and their treatment functions.
-However, according to SMED (Report 6 2018), the state of knowledge is improving.
+The rate of measures regarding small-scale wastewater systems is slow, but the number of households with water closets and only sludge separation have decreased 6 per cent since 2015, which means a significant reduction in the discharges.
 Infiltration and drain field systems are the most common treatment techniques.
 Technical solutions, such as small site assembled wastewater treatment systems and enhanced biological phosphorus reduction, are increasing but still make up just a few per cent of the total number.
+(SMED 2021)

-Discharges from Sweden's small-scale wastewater systems were estimated to amount to 300 tonnes of phosphorus and 3,000 tonnes of nitrogen in 2017.
-However, soil retention, which often is significant, was not included in these calculations.
-On-site wastewater systems with only sludge separation contribute to the emissions of nutrients (SMED, report 6 2018).
+The net discharges from Sweden's small-scale wastewater systems were estimated to amount to 200 tonnes of phosphorus and 2,010 tonnes of nitrogen.
+This is the equivalent of 13 per cent of the anthropogenic net bearing load of phosphorus and 4 per cent of nitrogen to the sea.
+On-site wastewater systems with only sludge separation contribute to the emissions of nutrients (SwAM, report 2019:20).